Advanced Ministry Studies

 Course Learning Objectives:

-Objectives: The learners - catechist will:
+The learners, participants, catechist will:

 - Understand that catechesis and Evangelization integrate and complement each other.